Japanese cryptology from the 1500s to Meiji: Code improvements in the 1920s and 1930s

 If, as Yardley claims, some Japanese codes did have as many as 25,000 code groups at the time of the Washington Naval Conference, it would indicate a healthy appreciation of cryptological realities.
 Cryptographers have long known that bigger codes are better – all else being equal, a 25,000 group code is stronger than a 2,500 group code.
 In fact, many commercial code books as far back as the 1850s had 50,000 groups – but governments were often reluctant to pay for the production of large codebooks.
 This limited the size and thus strength of government and military codes for many years.
 To be fair, the secure production, storage, and distribution of codebooks is not easy nor is it cheap.

 However, it seems unlikely that the Japanese government was using codebooks with 25,000 groups in the early 1920s.
 Jumping from the weak code used for the Washington Naval Conference to a book code of 25,000 in just a few years seems too fast, especially without some external indication that their codes had been compromised.
 Further, as shown below, even in 1926 the Army's top cryptologist was developing a cipher system that had only about 2,500 groups and those were actually just 10 charts of about 250 groups each.

 Thus, the situation between the Washington Naval Conference and the mid-1920s was not that of a Polish officer helping to make Japanese codes much more secure.
 Rather, Japanese cryptographers were working to bring their codes up to the level of other major governments.

-The Polish cipher expert, Jan Kowalefsky, might not have helped improve Japanese codes before the Washington Naval Conference but he did have a strong influence on Japanese cryptography between the conference and World War II.
+The Polish cipher expert, Jan Kowalewski, might not have helped improve Japanese codes before the Washington Naval Conference but he did have a strong influence on Japanese cryptography between the conference and World War II.
 He trained what seems to be the first generation of professional Japanese cryptographers.